 General Note: No credit given for coloring predesigned pages, coloring book sheets, ditto sheets etc. (scored in Fine Motor).
-Food is not an art material; any activities conducted with food are not credited as art activities.

 Indicator 1.2, 3.2, 5.2: Individual expression means that children can use art materials in their own creative way.
 This is evidenced by children having choices about the topic, which materials to use, and/or how they want to complete the art work.
 If teachers assign the topic for the artwork, the art materials to be used, and the way in which they must be used, individual expression has not been allowed.